Temporary Pavement Licences until 30th September 2022

 - The furniture must be removable, not a permanent fixture, robust and be able to be moved away easily and stored away on an evening.

-- The licensable area must be defined with boundary railing with both a hand and tapping rail to assist people with impaired vision to recognise the perimeter.
+- The licensable area must be defined with a boundary railing with both a hand and tapping rail to assist people with impaired vision to recognise the perimeter.

 - The licence is for tables, chairs, stalls, and barriers only.
 Notwithstanding the definition of furniture under section 9.1 of the Act, no parasols, heaters, or lighting will be permitted.